shivam-g10/Gamified-Learning-Tracker/docs/AI_GUIDELINES.md

 ## 🎯 Purpose and Scope

-This document establishes mandatory guidelines for all AI agents, developers, and contributors working on the Gamified Learning Tracker.
+This document establishes mandatory guidelines for all AI agents, developers, and contributors working on GyaanQuest.
 These guidelines ensure:

 - **Consistency** in code quality, architecture, and development practices
 - **Alignment** with project requirements and business objectives